-Today Microbiology and Immunology is a dynamic and exciting collection of disciplines.
-UNC Microbiology and Immunology conducts research and provides training in forefront areas of prokaryotic and eukaryotic molecular and cellular biology, molecular genetics, pathogenesis, bacteriology, virology and immunology, as well as in broad multi-disciplinary areas such as host-pathogen interactions, macromolecular structure, the nature of protein/protein and protein/nucleic acid interactions, and mechanisms that control gene expression.
+The Department of Microbiology and Immunology at UNC - Chapel Hill represents a dynamic and exciting blend of disciplines and technology.
+Research and training are largely focused in the areas of immunology, virology, and microbial pathogenesis, but the questions and strategies are broadly based in molecular biology, cell biology, biochemistry, genetics and genomics.
 Besides offering a comprehensive set of courses and seminar/tutorials for graduate students, the department provides instruction in microbial pathogenesis to students enrolled in the School of Medicine and Dentistry, as well as undergraduate students who seek admission into degree programs offered in the School of Nursing and Pharmacy.

 Please use the links above for further information about our department.

 - Upcoming Events

 - Matthew L. Hirsch Ph.D., "Exploitation of the Host’s DNA Damage Response for Enhanced AAV Vector Transduction" Apr 29, 2014 09:30 AM - 10:30 AM — 1131 Bioinformatics

 - John Mekalanos, Ph.D., “Tit-for-Tat: Type VI Secretion System Counterattack during Bacterial Cell-Cell Interactions.”
 May 06, 2014 09:30 AM - 10:30 AM — 1131 Bioinformatics